-We in the Government Statistical Service (GSS) produce an amazing number of statistics on a wide range of topics and so it is vital that we provide consistency, coherence and comparability across these.
-By doing this we enable decision-makers to use and combine statistics from multiple sources with confidence and enable a more efficient joined-up approach to data collection.
-More comparable and coherent statistics leads to better decisions, contributing towards the Better Statistics, Better Decisions strategy
+We in the Government Statistical Service (GSS) produce a vast number of statistics on a huge range of topics.
+It is vital that we provide consistency, coherence and comparability across them.
+By doing this we enable decision-makers to use and combine statistics from multiple sources with confidence.
+We also make possible a more efficient, joined-up approach to data collection.
+Comparable and coherent statistics lead to better decisions and help us to achieve the goals of our Better Statistics, Better Decisions strategy.

-This is why harmonisation is such an important aspect of statistical quality and building trust.
+This is why harmonisation is so important for achieving statistical quality and building trust.
 It enables us to improve the coherence of statistical outputs and the consistency of our statistical inputs.
 And through this, increase their value and efficiency.

 So, I welcome this strategy for how the GSS can work towards greater harmonisation.
-We have a duty to consider the harmonisation of statistics right through the statistical production process, from the definitions and concepts used in the data collection, through to information on coherence in accompanying guidance, and integrating new datasets into existing statistical processes.
+We have a duty to consider the role of harmonisation right through the statistical production process, from the definitions and concepts used in data collection and how we integrate new datasets into existing processes, through to how we explain coherence in supporting guidance.

 I encourage you all to use this strategy to ensure that we are delivering high value statistics that inform sound decisions.

-Harmonisation is about making statistics and data more comparable, consistent and coherent and there are many aspects to this.
+Harmonisation is about making statistics and data more comparable, consistent and coherent.
+There are many aspects to this work.
 This strategy covers the harmonisation of question wording used in questionnaires, interviews and administrative data collection, and the coherence of official statistics outputs.
-A number of other teams across the Government Statistical Service (GSS) are working on improving other aspects of harmonisation, such as data formats and storage, and methodology, which is out of the scope of this strategy.
+Other teams across the Government Statistical Service (GSS) are working on improving other aspects of harmonisation, such as data formats and storage, and methodology, which is out of the scope of this strategy.

 This is a two-year strategy for the GSS.
 It sets out realistic actions to improve comparability and coherence across official statistics and includes examples of recent successes.
 It aligns with guidance published by the Office for Statistical Regulation on the coherence of official statistics, ensuring that we are compliant with the harmonisation requirements of the Code of Practice for Statistics.
 The aims also align with wider work in Government in the development of the National Data Strategy.

-The strategy will provide guidance for all those involved in delivering statistics across the GSS, from those who develop and implement the administrative data systems and surveys to those who undertake the analysis and dissemination.
-The GSS is a cross-government network that produce analysis and statistics, and includes statisticians, researchers, economists, analysts, operational delivery staff, IT specialists and other supporting roles.
+The GSS is a cross-government network that produces analysis and statistics.
+It includes statisticians, researchers, economists, analysts, operational delivery staff, IT specialists and other supporting roles.
+The strategy will provide guidance for everybody involved in delivering statistics across the GSS, from those who develop and implement the administrative data systems and surveys to those who undertake the analysis and dissemination.

-The strategy has been developed by the GSS Harmonisation Team through collaboration with the GSS.
+The strategy was developed by the GSS Harmonisation Team in collaboration with colleagues from across the GSS.
 The team, situated in the Best Practice and Impact division (BPI), supports the GSS in ensuring the comparability and coherence of statistics.
-Further information on the team are detailed in Appendix A.
+Further information about the team is given in Appendix A.

-It should be noted that there is already a great deal of work underway across government to improve harmonisation of statistics.
+There is already a lot of work underway across government to improve the harmonisation of statistics.
 The GSS Harmonisation Team lead on delivering a number of workstreams to improve harmonisation, which are outlined in this strategy’s deliverables.
-And there are a number of other ongoing workstreams led by other groups.
+There are also ongoing workstreams led by other groups.
 At a cross-cutting level, the Inter Administration Committee includes representatives for each of the four UK countries and its remit includes the coherence and harmonisation of statistics across the administrations.